serena-pham/CS3980/MovieTracker/Readme.md

 # Midterm Project: Movie Tracker

 The following web application was built using FastAPI and HTML/JavaScript/CSS.
-It is a movie tracker that allows users to log what movies they've seen and provide details (date wathced, rating, review).
+It is a movie tracker that allows users to log what movies they've seen and provide details (date watched, rating, review).

 ## Movie Tracker Web App